Stuycs-K/final-project-10-mongem-tangw/WORKLOG.md

 ### 5/23/23

-added onto decrpyter class with lastNineRGB method, added and uploaded testing image, and edited main to compile
+added onto decrypter class with lastNineRGB method, added and uploaded testing image, and edited main to compile

 ### 5/24/23